Lukasz13866417/Game3D_OpenGL/README.md

 - Supporting large, on-demand worlds without major slowdowns or stutters.

 ## Building & Running
+Should be very straightforward - no dependencies except what's already provided if you have a standard Android Studio setup
 1. **Clone the Repository**
    ```bash
    git clone https://github.com/Lukasz13866417/Game3D_OpenGL.git